Geocodio/geocodio-library-php/README.md

 $geocoder->deleteDistanceMatrixJob($job['id']);
 ```

-> Note: Billing is based on the `elements_billed` value returned in the response.
-Driving mode has a 2× multiplier compared to straightline mode.
+> Note: Distance lookups are billed separately, please refer to https://www.geocod.io/pricing/ for more information.

 ## Usage with Laravel